Start new plants off right!

 - Week one: Water plants daily or every other day.
 Recently planted roots will absorb moisture from a small area until they begin to grow.

 - Week two onward: Unless the weather is extremely hot and dry, you may be able to decrease watering frequency to two or three times per week until the fall rains begin.

 Water deeply once or twice per week.
 How often and how long you water depend on your soil texture..

 Plants should be established, and thrive with less watering.
 Drought-tolerant plants may need no supplemental water, whereas shallow-rooted plants or plants with greater water needs may need water weekly.
 Many plants may need watering only once or twice a month in dry weather.

 - Use water wisely!
 Water plants when they need it, and apply water according to your soil type and the weather.
 Do not apply water faster than the soil can absorb it.

 - Water in the morning, so less water is lost to evaporation.

 - Choose the right watering method.
-A soaker hose applies water directly to the soil and reduces evaporation.
-If you are planting a few plants in an existing planting bed, hand watering can get the new plants the water they need while not overwatering the rest of the bed.
+Soaker hoses and drip irrigation apply water directly to the soil and reduces evaporation.
+If you are planting a few plants in an existing planting bed, hand watering can get the new plants the water they need while not overwatering the rest of the plants.

-- Get to know your soil, as it greatly affects watering frequency and duration.
+- Know your soil because it affects watering frequency and duration.

 - Check soil moisture before watering.
 Probe soil with a spade or trowel.
 Generally, you want the soil to be dry an inch or two below the surface before you water.

 - Recheck soil after watering.
 At least an hour after you water (or two hours with clay soil), probe soil to see how deeply the water penetrated.
 If it didn’t reach the root zone, you may need to increase your watering.
-If the area is soggy, try cutting back on watering next time.
+If the area is soggy, try cutting back on watering.

 - Encourage deep roots by allowing the top inch or two of soil to dry before watering again.